 There can be multiple static constructors and static destructors within one module.
 The static constructors are run in lexical order, the static destructors are run in reverse lexical order.

-Static constructors and static destructors run on thread local data, and are run whenever threads are created or destroyed.
+Non-shared static constructors and destructors are run whenever threads are created or destroyed, including the main thread.